-In IFS cloud, the authentication handled by IAM identity providers.
-Therefore, it is necessary to setup an IAM client id for IFS Report Designer
+In the IFS cloud, the authentication is handled by IAM identity providers.
+Therefore, it is necessary to set an IAM client ID for IFS Report Designer

 Note: To log in to IFS Report Designer, you must set up an IAM Client first.